Let's Go Fly a Kite: Development

 Although the notion of Mary Poppins gliding down a kite is mentioned incidentally in one of the P.L.
 Travers books, the metaphor of the mended kite (being a symbol of the mended Banks family) is taken from the 1961 Sherman Brothers screenplay treatment.
 The song was inspired by the Sherman Brothers' father, Al Sherman, who besides being a well-known songwriter in his day was also an amateur kite maker who made kites for neighbourhood children as a weekend hobby.

 The song was originally written in 4/4 or common time, but Walt Disney felt it was too much like the ending of a Broadway show and wanted a song that was more "breezy", like a waltz, so it was recrafted into a 3/4 waltz-like arrangement.
-The song is in B-flat major.
+The song starts in B-flat major and ends in F Major.

 The song appears in the 2004 stage musical version as well, but closer to the middle of the show and not at the show's end.
 In this version, the scene recreates what happens at the beginning of the second book when Mary Poppins came back on the string of Michael's kite.